JackHall-IT/osticket-prereqs/README.md

 <p>

 18.)
 Now that we have renamed the files, right click on the file and go to properties.
-From there click security, click on advance, and disable the inheritance.
+From there click security, click on advanced, and disable the inheritance.
 We will select Remove all inherited permissions from this object.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>